mo-ya/tmux-agent/README.md

 If the checks pass, the installation is completed.

-If you use Zsh, the usability could be increaced more.
-Please read next section.
+If you use Bash or Zsh, the usability could be increased more.
+Please read a next section.
 There are the usage description and the detail of file format below that.

-Zsh completion enhancement
+Completion
 ----------

+## Bash

 Please move the directory where tmux-agent is downloaded.
+Then, copy "bashrc.tmux-agent" to your home directory.

+    $ cp completion/bashrc.tmux-agent ~/.bashrc.tmux-agent

+Then add a following description into ~/.bashrc .

+    source ${HOME}/.bashrc.tmux-agent

+After .bashrc is reloaded, input tmux-agent &lt;TAB&gt;.
+As a result, initial action files are complemented as follows.

+    $ tmux-agent <TAB>

+    app-ssh-windows     no-title          tail-webservs-log
+    multi-ssh-windows   sync-ssh-panes    web-log-sync-ssh-panes

+## Zsh

-Then, copy "zshrc.tmux" to your home directory.
+Please move the directory where tmux-agent is downloaded.
+Then, copy "zshrc.tmux-agent" to your home directory.

-    $ cp zsh.completion/zshrc.tmux ~/.zshrc.tmux
+    $ cp completion/zshrc.tmux-agent ~/.zshrc.tmux-agent

 Then add a following description into ~/.zshrc under `autoload -U compinit ; compinit` description.

-    ZSHRC=${HOME}/.zshrc.tmux
+    ZSHRC=${HOME}/.zshrc.tmux-agent
     [ -f ${ZSHRC} ] && source ${ZSHRC}

 After .zshrc is reloaded, input tmux-agent &lt;TAB&gt;.
 As a result, initial action files (and attached/detached sessions) are complemented as follows.